 San Antonio Ghost Tracks – San Antonio, TX

 One rainy morning, a school bus full of children stalled as it was crossing the tracks.
 A train came speeding down the track and the bus was unable to move out of the way, causing a terrible crash and killing 10 children.
 Now, legend holds that the ghosts of those children push stalled cars out of the way to safety.
 Park about 50 ft. before these tracks on Shane Road, put the car in neutral and turn the engine off.
 Without touching the gas, your car will travel uphill over the tracks.
 If you cover the back bumper with baby powder before crossing the tracks, you’ll supposedly find baby fingerprints on the bumper afterwards.

 Just outside of Abilene, you’ll find yet another unexplainable phenomenon of ghostly lights.
 On a clear night, drive east on US 180 until you reach a cemetery.
 Take a right at the country road near the cemetery and drive until you reach a crossroad.
 Turn back around and face the way you came.
 Turn off the engine and flash your headlights three times and a strange glowing light will appear in the distance where there was none before.
 Legend has it that the light belongs to the spirit of a woman searching for her lost children.

 The Grove – Jefferson, TX

-While many know Jefferson as the “B&B capital of Texas”, it is also known as the “Most Haunted Small Town in Texas”.
-If you’re in town and looking for monsters, then look no further than The Grove.
+While many know Jefferson as the “B&B Capital of Texas,” it is also known as the “Most Haunted Small Town in Texas.”
+If you’re in town and searching for monsters, then look no further than The Grove.
 Built in 1861, it is now the most haunted home in Jefferson.
 Among many disturbances like moving furniture and strange noises, many who visit have reported seeing a Lady in White walking around the front porch and disappearing into the wall of the house.